United States House Committee on Appropriations: Early years

 The Committee on Appropriations was created on December 11, 1865, when the U.S. House of Representatives separated the tasks of the Committee on Ways and Means into three parts.
 The passage of legislation affecting taxes remained with Ways and Means.
 The power to regulate banking was transferred to the Committee on Banking and Commerce.
 The power to appropriate money—to control the federal purse strings—was given to the newly created Appropriations Committee.

-At the time of creation the membership of the committee stood at nine; it currently has 53 members.
-The power of the committee has only grown since its founding; many of its members and chairmen have gone on to even higher posts.
+At the time of creation the membership of the committee stood at nine; it currently has 61 members.
+The power of the committee has only grown since its founding; many of its members and chairs have gone on to even higher posts.
 Four of them—Samuel Randall (D-PA), Joseph Cannon (R-IL), Joseph Byrns (D-TN) and Nancy Pelosi (D-CA)—have gone on to become the Speaker of the United States House of Representatives; one, James Garfield, has gone on to become President of the United States.

 The root of the Appropriations Committee's power is its ability to disburse funds, and thus as the United States federal budget has risen, so has the power of the Appropriations Committee.
 The first federal budget of the United States, in 1789, was for $639,000—a hefty sum for the time, but a much smaller amount relative to the economy than the federal budget would later become.
 By the time the Appropriations committee was founded, the Civil War and inflation had raised expenditures to roughly $1.3 billion, increasing the clout of Appropriations.
 Expenditures continued to follow this pattern—rising sharply during wars before settling down—for over 100 years.

 Another important development for Appropriations occurred in the presidency of Warren G. Harding.
 Harding was the first president of the United States to deliver a budget proposal to Congress.

 Recent times

-In May 1945, when U.S. Representative Albert J. Engel queried extra funds for the Manhattan Project, the administration approved a visit to the Clinton Engineer Works at Oak Ridge (CEW) (and one to HEW if desired) by selected legislators, including Engel, Mahon, Snyder, John Taber and Clarence Cannon (the committee chairman).
-About a month earlier Taber and Cannon had nearly come to blows over the expenditure but, after visiting CEW, Taber asked General Groves and Colonel Nichols "Are you sure you're asking for enough money?
+In May 1945, when U.S. Representative Albert J. Engel queried extra funds for the Manhattan Project, the administration approved a visit to the Clinton Engineer Works at Oak Ridge (CEW) (and one to HEW if desired) by selected legislators, including Engel, Mahon, Snyder, John Taber and Clarence Cannon (the committee chair).
+About a month earlier Taber and Cannon had nearly come to blows over the expenditure but, after visiting CEW, Taber asked General Groves and Colonel Nichols "Are you sure you're asking for enough money?"
 Cannon commented "Well, I never expected to hear that from you, John."

 In the early 1970s, the Appropriations Committee faced a crisis.
 President Richard Nixon began "impounding" funds, not allowing them to be spent, even when Congress had specifically appropriated money for a cause.
 This was essentially a line-item veto.
 Numerous court cases were filed by outraged interest groups and members of Congress.
 Eventually, the sense that Congress needed to regain control of the budget process led to the adoption of the Congressional Budget and Impoundment Control Act of 1974, which finalized the budget process in its current form.